 -

-Drinking less: This increases water retention in the long term
+Drink less: This actually increases water retention in the long term

 -

-Regular salty snacks: chips, pretzels or fast food put a strain on the system
+Regular salty snacks: Chips, pretzels, or fast food burden the system

 -